Piashti River: Location

 It is between the basins of the Corneille River to the west and the Quetachou River to the east.

 The basin is partially in the unorganized territory of Lac-Jérôme.

 The river flows into Lake Salé (Salt Lake) about 2 km from its mouth over a dramatic waterfall.

-This lake receives the fresh water of the river, but also receives the salt water of the Saint Lawrence during high tides.
+This lake receives the fresh water of the river, but also receives the salt water of Gulf of St. Lawrence during high tides.

-The river enter the Johan-Beetz Bay, an arm of the Gulf of Saint Lawrence, in the municipality of Baie-Johan-Beetz, in the Minganie Regional County Municipality.

-The village of Piastrebaie at the river's mouth was founded around 1860 by Joseph Tanguay and his wife Marguerite Murdock, who made their living by fishing for salmon.

-The present inhabitants are still mainly engaged in fishing and hunting.

-The village and bay were renamed in 1918 after the Belgian naturalist Johan Beetz.

-In 1898 Beetz had an imposing 12-room wooden house built on a rocky prominence looking over the Piashti River.

-The doctor's "castle" was classified as a historical monument in 1979.

-There is a hiking trail from the village to the falls on the river.

 Name

 The name "Piashti" originally applied only to the bay, and was later used for the river and the lakes.

 It means "dry bay", and perhaps refers to the fact that the bay is only accessible at high tide for vessels of average draft.

 The 1685 map by Jean-Baptiste-Louis Franquelin shows "Piastebe" as a place frequented by the Innu.

 In 1908 Eugène Rouillard sometimes wrote "Rivière Piasthi Bay" or "Rivière Piashbe Bay.

 The 1913 Regional Map of the North Shore of the Gulf of St. Lawrence named it "Piashtibaie River".

 In 1914 the Geography Commission used the form "Piashtih" for the bay.